Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.GA_2020_06.md

 [Azure.NIC.UniqueDns](../rules/Azure.NIC.UniqueDns.md) | Network interfaces (NICs) should inherit DNS from virtual networks. | Awareness
 [Azure.NSG.AnyInboundSource](../rules/Azure.NSG.AnyInboundSource.md) | Network security groups (NSGs) should avoid rules that allow "any" as an inbound source. | Critical
 [Azure.NSG.Associated](../rules/Azure.NSG.Associated.md) | Network Security Groups (NSGs) should be associated to a subnet or network interface. | Awareness
-[Azure.NSG.DenyAllInbound](../rules/Azure.NSG.DenyAllInbound.md) | Avoid denying all inbound traffic. | Important
+[Azure.NSG.DenyAllInbound](../rules/Azure.NSG.DenyAllInbound.md) | When all inbound traffic is denied, some functions that affect the reliability of your service may not work as expected. | Important
 [Azure.NSG.LateralTraversal](../rules/Azure.NSG.LateralTraversal.md) | Deny outbound management connections from non-management hosts. | Important
 [Azure.NSG.Name](../rules/Azure.NSG.Name.md) | Network Security Group (NSG) names should meet naming requirements. | Awareness
 [Azure.Policy.Descriptors](../rules/Azure.Policy.Descriptors.md) | Policy and initiative definitions should use a display name, description, and category. | Awareness